philipmorrisintl/RPackUtils/README.md

-The goal of this command is to parse the configuration file and validate it. **RPackUtils** will try to connect to any defined remote repository and check any local filesystem path exist.
+The goal of this command is to parse the configuration file and validate it. **RPackUtils** will try to connect to any defined remote repository and check any local file system path exist.

 ```bash
 $ rpackcc -h